nsdea/discoordinates/README.md

 3. Now, a message should be sent to a Discord webhook, and a message should appear in the connected channel displaying information about your current location and dimension.

 # Help
-If you have any problems, make sure you are using Windows 10 (if you set the popup mode to FULL), and you didn't press the enter key in the popup (if you didn't set the popup mode to OFF).
-Additionally, check your env file.
+If you have any problems, make sure you are using **Windows 10** (if you set the popup mode to FULL), and you didn't press the enter key in the popup (if you didn't set the popup mode to OFF).
+Additionally, **check your `.env`** file.

+If your **game crashes** when pressing F3+C, check your Minecraft version is above 1.13!
+Check https://minecraft.fandom.com/wiki/Debug_screen#History for info.